 A gentle sweetness emerges toward the end, accompanied by soft nuttiness and faint cocoa warmth.
 Subtle floral lift appears quietly in the background.
 There is no bitterness or astringency.
 Miou begins warm and comforting, then brightens as it opens, leaving a smooth, resolved sweetness and a long, calming finish.

 As usucha, it retains composure and depth, though its true character is best experienced in thick preparation.
 With milk, Miou is best approached with restraint.
-A small splash is sufficient, preserving its clarity and layered sweetness rather than turning it into a full latte.
+A small splash is sufficient, preserving its structure and layered sweetness rather than turning it into a full latte.

 A gentle sweetness emerges towards the end, accompanied by a soft nuttiness and faint cocoa warmth.
 Floral notes appear quietly in the background, adding lift without distraction.
 There is no bitterness or astringency.
 Miou begins warm and comforting, then brightens as it blooms, leaving behind a smooth, resolved sweetness and a long, calming finish.